DON'T HAVE THE TIME TO SIT AND READ? NOW YOU CAN LISTEN OR DOWNLOAD (OR) SUBSCRIBE TO MY AUDIO PODCAST.

 There’s plenty going on in that one verse.
 First off, the phrase, “After these things…” is hugely significant.
 It is significant because four years have passed between the first verse of chapter two and the last verse of chapter one.
 If you recall in the first blog post [“Straight Outta Persia”], I explained that Xerxes threw an extravagant shindig in the third year of his reign in an effort to garner support for his invasion of Greece.
 Well, according to Esther 2:16, the events of chapter two take place during the seventh year of his reign.
 So, if you do the math, four years have passed since the end of chapter one.

 Therefore, when we meet him in Esther 2:1, there’s a heavy gloominess about him.
 This dude seriously needs a hug.
 Specifically, he really misses Vashti, because let’s face it, she was an amazing woman!
 That's what the passage is telling us when it says, “he remembered Vashti…”.
-His anger at her has subsided, he’s no longer drunk and he’s come to his senses and realizes he had a gemstone on his hands.
-(We will discover later in the story that once a decree is passed in Persia, it can’t be overturned.
-So, reinstating Vashti isn’t a feasible option).
-Though as king, he could have any woman he wants, he’s not looking for a quick fling to drown his sorrows.
-Xerxes is looking for a wife, a friend, a buddy, someone he can share his bed with, as well as his wins and especially now, his losses with.
+His anger at her has subsided, he’s no longer drunk and he’s come to his senses and realizes he had a gem on his hands.

 It’s in this brokenhearted state that his personal attendants find him and it’s why they suggest that a national search be made for Persia’s next top model who will fill the role Vashti once did.
 They suggest in verse 2, “Let us search the empire to find beautiful young virgins for the king.
 Let the king appoint agents in each province to bring these beautiful young women into the royal harem at the fortress of Susa.
 Hegai, the king’s eunuch in charge of the harem, will see that they are all given beauty treatments.
 After that, the young woman who most pleases the king will be made queen instead of Vashti.”